Deciding on Treatment for Drug Abuse

 The addicted person usually feels a desperate need for the drug, possibly as though they won’t survive without it.
 The extreme emotional attachment may lead the drug user to truly believe that everyone should understand and help him or her achieve the goal of obtaining more.

-What are the Health Consequences of Drug Use?
+What are the Health Consequences of Drug Use for those in Shreveport, LA?

 Drug use of any kind poses potential health risk.
 Substances vary in terms of potential effects and risks, some of which is not common knowledge.
 Prescription drugs, for instance, have proven just as deadly as street drugs.
 The consequences vary, but certain prescription drugs and illicit drugs all carry a potential to cause addiction, overdose and death.
 Chemical dependence and tolerance are early warning signs of a budding addiction.